fullmetaltac/interview-notes/devops/git.md

 ## Lab 45: Adding a Tracking Branch

 The branches starting with remotes/origin are branches from the original repo.
-Notice that you don’t have a branch called greet anymore, but it knows that the original repo had a greet branch.
+Notice that you don't have a branch called greet anymore, but it knows that the original repo had a greet branch.

 **Add a local branch that tracks a remote branch.**